pivotal/docs-tap/tanzu-build-service/dependencies.md

 The dependencies are pre-packaged so builds don't have to download them from the Internet.
 This can speed up build times and allows builds to occur in air-gapped environments.

-The `full` descriptor contains the following stacks, which support different use cases:
+The `full` descriptor <!-- should this say deps? --> contains the following stacks, which support different use cases:

 - `base`
 - `default` (identical to `base`)